canonical/rt-tests-snap/README.md

 /snap/bin/cyclictest
 ```

-Run the following commands to add aliases for all the applications, effectively making them available under the same names as if they were installed using the Debian package:
+Run the following commands to add aliases for all the programs, effectively making them available under the same names as if they were installed using the Debian package:

 ```bash